-I am a Lecturer in English at York St John University where I currently teach on a range of undergraduate modules, including: Reading Texts 1, Imaginary Worlds: Researching Science Fiction, Writing for Academic Success, Literary Theory, Contemporary Writing, Gender and Sexualities and Literature at Work.
+I am a Lecturer in Eighteenth-Century Literature at York St John University where I currently teach on a wide range of undergraduate and postgraduate modules.

 I work on eighteenth-century political literature and print culture.
 My doctoral research examined a selection of early eighteenth-century periodicals which were funded by political parties but did not signal their partisan allegiance.
 The PhD looked particularly at the partisan writing of Joseph Addison and Richard Steele.